HenryAWE/asbind20/doc/extra/troubleshooting.rst

 ------------------------------------

 AngelScript needs a precise type information to use a value type in native calling convention.
 Please check the official document for details.
 A common mistake is forgetting to set ``asOBJ_APP_CLASS_MORE_CONSTRUCTORS`` before registering constructors other than default/copy constructor.
-If you think the problem is caused by the native calling convention and is hard to fix, you can try to force ``asbind20`` to register all things in generic mode, as described in the `main README.md <../README.md>`_.
+If you think the problem is caused by the native calling convention and is hard to fix, you can try to force ``asbind20`` to register all things in generic mode, as described at :ref:`here <group-force-generic>`.
 If switching to generic mode fix your problem, you can be 90% sure the problem is caused by invalid type flags.

 Note for Windows + MSVC User
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~